Shooting the Soul of a Nation

 There was one small drama left in the saga of Soul of a Nation.

 In February, frustrated at how the film had turned out, Lomax wrote an article about Thailand for The Sunday Telegraph Magazine.
-I’ve been unable to find a copy, but Lomax told me it “covered many of the points the film had suppressed”.
+I’ve been unable to find it, and Lomax didn’t keep a copy, but he told me it “covered many of the points the film had suppressed”.
 In particular, he wrote about the widespread doubts about the suitability of Vajiralongkorn to be the next king of Thailand.

 When Winter found out, she was outraged and phoned her friend Peter Tripp in Bangkok, saying the article “might cause offence to the Thai royal family”.
 He advised her to contact the deputy editor of the Sunday Telegraph to complain.

 Once again, the Foreign Office in London was relaxed about the issue, cabling Tom Duggin, second secretary at the embassy, to say that “while the article does contain some rather derogatory remarks, particularly about the Crown Prince, they are not new” and that much of the article highlighted the king’s hard work.
-He thought Winter’s accusations against Lomax were “a little exaggerated” due to “strained relations” between them.
+The cable said Winter’s accusations against Lomax were “a little exaggerated” and added:

 A couple of weeks later, Tripp wrote to Winter, commiserating with her over the incident and telling her that Bhumibol had seen the article — which must have upset her.
 The interesting sections have been redacted, but it’s clear Tripp still had no understanding of the job that good journalists are supposed to do: